SlimeVR/SlimeVR-Docs-Site/src/tools/shadowpc.md

 Steps to setup:
 1. Log in to shadow pc, install:
-- virtual desktop streamer
+- Virtual Desktop Streamer
-- steam
+- Steam
-- steam vr
+- SteamVR
-- any desired steam vr game
+- Any desired steam vr game
-- the slime vr server
+- The SlimeVR Server
-- virtual here client
+- VirtualHere client
-2. Connect the lan cable and ensure the usb forwarding is set up for that adapter.
+1. Connect the lan cable and ensure the usb forwarding is set up for that adapter.
-3. Shadow pc should show a new Ethernet connection in the network and sharing center.
+2. Shadow pc should show a new Ethernet connection in the network and sharing center.
-4. Make sure that the connection is set to private, keep shadows main Ethernet connection alone.
+3. Make sure that the connection is set to private, keep shadows main Ethernet connection alone.
-5. Once all of slimes are connected to your WiFi router that the Ethernet cable is also connected to, launch slime vr server on shadow pc.
+4. Once all of slimes are connected to your WiFi router that the Ethernet cable is also connected to, launch slime vr server on shadow pc.
 The slimes should show up and be reporting their rotation data.
-6. Configure slimes following the official documentation.
+5. Configure slimes following the official documentation.
-7. Launch your vr game and enjoy.
+6. Launch your vr game and enjoy.

 To improve performance make the shadow pc official client only use 5mbps max of bandwidth.
 Disabling video buffering in virtual desktop helped the most for vr gameplay.